 Location: Rozelle and Coogee

 Fabbrica's head baker, Aniruddha Bhosekar, has put his own twist on traditional with a chai-spiced hot cross bun.
 Featuring a pillowy bun, currants, raisins, and a deliciously sticky chai syrup, these buns are a crossover made in heaven.
 Each six-pack even comes with a roll of Fabbrica's chai-spiced butter, best served heavy-handedly.
-You can pre-order the buns in six-packs up until April 15 here.
+You can pre-order the buns in six-packs up for collection between April 2 and 5, here.

 Shadow Baking